-Step 1: Insert the prepared startup disk and motherboard driver disk for Windows Vista in your system.
+Step 1: Insert the prepared startup disk and the motherboard driver disk into your system.
 Boot from the startup disk.
 Once at the A:\> prompt, change to your optical drive (example: D:\>).
-At the D:\> prompt, type the following command to enter the folder where the RAID/AHCI driver is located.
+At the D:\> prompt, type the following command to enter the folder where the RAID driver is located.
 Press <Enter> after entering the command (Figure 4):